entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 _Added in 0.0.0_.

-Returning a [`Readable`] Node stream is supported.
-Barring any modifications by user-defined middleware, the stream will not be resumed until all middleware has executed.
-It will be piped directly to the Node [`response`] object.
+Handlers and middleware can return a [`Readable`] Node stream.
+Boltzmann does not resume the stream until all middleware has executed.
+(User-defined middleware might resume a stream, however.)
+The stream is piped directly to the Node [`response`] object.

-If no `content-type` header is present, it will be assigned a `content-type` header value of `application/octet-stream`.
+If no `content-type` header is present, Boltzmann adds a `content-type` header value of `application/octet-stream`.

 **Example:**